Print PDF Français

 • Talk to your healthcare professional.

-• Find the full Product Monograph that is prepared for healthcare professionals including this Patient Medication Information by visiting the Health Canada website, the manufacturer's website (www.seqirus.ca), or by calling 1-855-358-8966.
+• Find the full Product Monograph that is prepared for healthcare professionals including the Patient Medication Information by visiting the Health Canada website Health Canada website, the manufacturer's website (www.CSLseqirus.ca), or by calling 1-855-358-8966.

 The Drug Identification Number (DIN) for FLUAD® is 02362384.
-Your insurance company may ask for this number.
+Provide this DIN to your private insurance company to learn if they cover FLUAD®.

 Help prevent influenza with FLUAD®